dermotkel/main_project/README.md

 A one-way Anova performed using Scipy shows that there is a significant difference in the petal length between at least two two flower-types, *f = 1179, p= <.000.*

-A Tukey posthoc test using Scipy will show which flowertypes are actually significantly different.
-The null hypothesis is that all flower-types are equal.
+An ANOVA tells us that at least one variable is different from another.
+A Tukey *post hoc* test using StatsModels will show which species are actually significantly different (Hamelg, 2015).
+The null hypothesis is that all species are equal.
 I include a screenshot from the output below:

 ![tukey](https://user-images.githubusercontent.com/35706109/39333292-42766d2c-49a2-11e8-8163-9caad8b49284.PNG)

 We reject the null hypothesis in all instances.
-So, the petal length is difference across all flower-types.
+So, the petal length is difference across all species.

-### Petal Width
+### 3.2 Petal Width

 ![petalwidthswarm](https://user-images.githubusercontent.com/35706109/39334087-28b71d98-49a5-11e8-9fd8-526f60b9e0ea.png)